Poset models for Weyl group analogs of symmetric functions and Schur functions

-{\bf Three problems and a central formula.} For the discussion that follows, we need some notation that is more fully developed later.
+{\bf Three problems and a central formula.} Three principal problems in the study of Weyl bialternants are the {\em splitting}, {\em product decomposition}, and {\em branching} problems, each of which yields to combinatorial approaches and has combinatorial consequences.
+For the discussion that follows, we need some notation that is more fully developed later.
 Beginning in \S \WeylSection, a Weyl bialternant is denoted by $\chi_{_{\lambda}}$, where $\lambda$ is a dominant weight in the weight lattice associated with a finite root system $\Phi$.
 We sometimes also write $\chi_{_{\lambda}}^{\Phi}$ to emphasize the role of the root system.
 Then $\chi_{_{\nu}}^{\Phi_J}$ denotes a ``$\Phi_{J}$-Weyl bialternant'' associated to a root subsystem $\Phi_{J} \subseteq \Phi$, where $J$ is a subset of the set $I$ that indexes the simple roots chosen for the originating root system $\Phi$ and where $\nu$ is ``$\Phi_J$-dominant.''

-Three central problems in the study of Weyl bialternants are the {\em splitting}, {\em product decomposition}, and {\em branching} problems, each of which yields to combinatorial approaches and has combinatorial consequences.

 The {\em splitting problem} is the problem of explicitly realizing a Weyl bialternant or other Weyl symmetric function as a weight generating function on some combinatorially interesting set of objects.
 In this monograph, as elsewhere, we propose using certain ranked posets whose Hasse diagram edges are colored by $I$.
 One of the main goals of this monograph is to further develop this splitting poset idea, see particularly \S \SplittingSection.